+Requirements

-Requirements GENERAL must be installed with and run under a host Business Basic language.
-The languages that can run Version 4 include:
+GENERAL must be installed with and run under a host Business Basic language.
+The languages that can run Version 5 include:

-BBx3 and above, from Basis International Providex
+- BBx4 and above, from Basis International - Providex 4.12 and above, from Sage ProvideX

-GENERAL Version 4 is a set of files which all begin with the letters "GEN".
+GENERAL Version 5 is a set of files which all begin with the letters "gen".
 A basic rule of thumb is that all these files must be installed into a single directory, which is accessible to Business Basic via normal directory searching.
-When first executed, GENERAL will create a subdirectory "TMP" under the directory where it is installed.
-This is used for work files while reports are being created.
+When first executed, GENERAL will create the subdirectory "tmp" under the directory where it is installed.
+These is used for work files while reports are being created.
 Since GENERAL and the work files are in the same directory tree, it is necessary that GENERAL be installed on a file system or disk drive with adequate space.
 As the work files can get quite large, you should probably have at least 5MB of space available, and possibly more if your files are large or the number of users who will be producing reports is high.

 The memory requirements for GENERAL vary based on how it is accessed (RUN or CALL) and on how large and complex file dictionaries are.
-At a minimum, a 64K workspace must be provided.
+At a minimum, a 512-page (128K) workspace must be provided.